Examining Your Collected Data

 Examining Data in the Detail Pane

-Different instruments display different types of data in the Detail pane.
-Figure 5-4 shows the Detail pane associated with the File Activity instrument, which records information related to file system routines.
-The Detail pane in this case displays the function or method that called the file system routine, the file descriptor that was used, and the path to the file that was accessed.
-For information about what each instrument displays in the Detail pane, see Instruments User Reference.
+Different instruments display different types of data in the detail pane.
+Figure 5-3 shows the detail pane associated with the File Activity instrument, which records information related to file system routines.
+The detail pane in this case displays the function or method that called the file system routine, the file descriptor that was used, and the path to the file that was accessed.

 Do one of the following: